 García-León, et al., 2024, Temperature-related mortality burden and projected change in 1368 European regions: a modelling study, in: Lancet Public Health

-In my view, the overall challenge for officials is recognizing the need for a practical, humane policy and working out how to weave together its various aspects.
-But once that had been achieved, even relatively inexpensive interventions would produce beneficial effects.
+The overall challenge for officials is probably recognizing the need for a practical, humane policy and working out how to weave together its various aspects.
+But once that had been achieved, even relatively inexpensive interventions would produce beneficial effects (citing, for example, the implications of EU projects such as LIFE BIO-BALANCE, on the space heating side, and funding vaccination of the elderly).

 Notes: